Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Probing Problems in the Progress of BIQA

-We now set the stage for the nine BIQA models to perform gMAD competition.
-Specifically, we first gather a large-scale unlabeled dataset $\mathcal{U}$, containing $100,000$ photographic images with marginal distributions nearly uniform w.r.t. several image attributes\footnote{We adopt five image attributes - JPEG compression ratio, brightness, colorfulness, contrast, and sharpness.}.
-Our dataset covers a wide range of realistic camera distortions, such as sensor noise contamination, motion and out-of-focus blurring, under-and over-exposure, contrast reduction, color cast, and a mixture of them.
-Given two BIQA models $q_i(\cdot)$ and $q_j(\cdot)$, gMAD~\cite{ma2018group} selects top-$K$ image pairs that best discriminate between them:
+We now set the stage for the nine BIQA models to perform the gMAD competition.
+Specifically, we first gather a large-scale unlabeled dataset $\mathcal{U}$, containing 100,000 photographic images with marginal distributions nearly uniform w.r.t. five image attributes (\ie, JPEG compression ratio, brightness, colorfulness, contrast, and sharpness).
+Our dataset covers a wide range of realistic camera distortions, such as sensor noise contamination, motion and out-of-focus blur, under/over-exposure, contrast reduction, color cast, and a mixture of them.
+Given two BIQA models $f_i(\cdot)$ and $f_j(\cdot)$, gMAD~\cite{ma2018group} selects top-$K$ image pairs that best discriminate between them:

-where $\mathcal{D}=\{{x}^\star_{k'},{y}^\star_{k'}\}^{k-1}_{k'=1}$ is the current gMAD image set.
-The $k$-th image pair must lie on the $\alpha$-level set of $q_j$, where $\alpha$ specifies a quality level.
-The roles of $q_{i}$ and $q_{j}$ should be switched. $Q$ (non-overlapping) quality levels are selected to cover the full quality spectrum.
+where $\mathcal{D}_{k-1}=\{{x}^\star_{k'},{y}^\star_{k'}\}^{k-1}_{k'=1}$ is the current gMAD image set.
+The $k$-th image pair must lie on the $\alpha$-level set of $f_j$, where $\alpha$ specifies a quality level.
+The roles of $f_{i}$ and $f_{j}$ should be switched. $Q$ (non-overlapping) quality levels are selected to cover the full quality spectrum.
 By exhausting all distinct pairs of BIQA models and quality levels, we arrive at a gMAD set $\mathcal{D}$ that contains a total of $9\times8\times5\times 2 = 720$ image pairs, where we set $Q=5$ and $K=2$.

+We invite $25$ human subjects ($12$ males and $13$ females) to gather perceived quality judgments of each gMAD pair using the 2AFC method.
+They are forced to choose the image with higher perceived quality for the $720$ paired comparisons.
+The $25$ subjects are mostly young researchers (aged between $22$ and $30$) with a computer science background but are unaware of the goal of this work.
+They are asked to finish the experiments in an office environment with normal lighting conditions and without reflecting ceiling walls and floors.